American election campaigns in the 19th century: Financing parties

 Campaigns were financed internally for most of the century.
 Aspirants for office volunteered their services as speakers; wealthy leaders contributed cash, and patronage appointees not only worked for the party but also donated 2 to 5 percent of the salaries.
 The problem with the system was the winner's curse: in a close election, campaign managers promise the same lucrative jobs over and over again.
 If they lost it made no difference; if they won they faced an impossible task, which was guaranteed to alienate supporters.
-Abraham Lincoln, for example, was a leading western supporter of Zachary Taylor in 1848, and wanted in return to be named Commissioner of the Land Office.
+Abraham Lincoln, for example, was a leading western supporter of Zachary Taylor in 1848, and wanted in return to be named Commissioner of the United States General Land Office.
 Instead, he was offered a job in Oregon which, while paying well, would terminate his career in Illinois.
 Lincoln declined, and left the party.
 After civil service reform ratcheted into place late in the century, new revenue sources were needed.
 Mark Hanna found the solution in 1896, as he systematically billed corporations for their share of the campaign.

 The crusade

 The most exciting—even passionate—campaign was the crusade.
 A new body of intensely moralistic politicians would suddenly discover that the opposition was ensconced in power, was thoroughly corrupt, and had plans to utterly destroy republicanism.
 Americans were profoundly committed to the principle that republicanism could never be allowed to disappear, so crusades roused their emotional intensity.
 The American Revolution itself had followed this formula, as did Jefferson's followers in 1800.
 Andrew Jackson in 1828 started the Second Party System by crusading against the "corrupt bargain" that had denied him the White House in 1824, and again against the Bank of the United States in 1832.
-James Gordon Bennett Sr. (1795-1872) was the powerful editor and publisher of the New York Herald, 1835–1866.
+James Gordon Bennett Sr. (1795–1872) was the powerful editor and publisher of the New York Herald, 1835–1866.
 It typically had the largest readership base in New York City and was a pioneer in using new techniques to reach the largest possible audience.
 According to historian Robert C Bannister, Bennett was: